 2. Fight Cardiovascular Disease and Other Chronic Health Conditions

-Another major healthy for life reward that comes from eating healthy and exercising, is the reduced risk of developing serious health conditions like:
+Another major benefit of being healthy that comes from a balanced diet and exercise, is the reduced risk of developing serious health conditions like:

 - Heart disease